bmc/ebook/README.md

 ## Overview

-This repository contains an opinionated tooling framework that allows you to write an eBook (in ePub, PDF, Microsoft Word and HTML form) from [Markdown][] input files.
+This repository contains an opinionated tooling framework that allows you to write an eBook (in ePub, PDF, Microsoft Word, and HTML formats) from [Markdown][] input files.

-tl;dr: You write your book as a series of Markdown files, adhering to some [file naming conventions](#book-source-file-names), and you run the `ebook` command (see [Building your book](#building-your-book)) to build your book in one or more of the supported formats. `ebook` does some magic, and then it uses
+Basically, you write your book as a series of Markdown files, adhering to some [file naming conventions](#book-source-file-names), and you run the `ebook` command (see [Building your book](#building-your-book)) to build your book in one or more of the supported formats. `ebook` does some magic, and then it uses